git-devisha/AI-Video-Summarizer/README.md

 └── README.md          # Project documentation
 ``
 ## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixe.
+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixe.